 Included in the Tour (9-hours): Pick up and drop off at your hotel (included locations listed above), boat transfer from Sanur to Nusa Lembongan, tuba diving session in three different areas around Nusa Lemongan and Nusa Penida, lunch on the beach at Warung Paradise, kayak or stand-up paddle board or private gondola ride through the mangroves.

-Scuba Diving Bali #4 – Explore Menjangan Island on an Overnight Dive Trip (Menjangan Island)
+Spot #4 – Explore Menjangan Island on an Overnight Dive Trip (Menjangan Island)

 Want to try something completely different to just a few hours snorkeling at Nusa Lembongan or Nusa Penida.
 Why not try an overnight trip packed with diving opportunities around the warm waters of Menjangan Island, one of the most sought after spots on the island of Bali.
 The waters there are a sparkling turquoise blue and are crystal clear, the beach sands are as white as can be, the skies are almost always clear, and even the abundance of fish you’ll encounter will seem happier and livelier.